Health Professions Admissions

 - Visit the Admissions Office for general information involving admissions, tuition, the registrar, student financial aid, student activities, and alumni affairs.

-- Download the 2013–2016 SSHP Catalog.
+- View the SHP Catalog.
 This publication is revised periodically and provides administrative, student, and program information.
 It does not always reflect the up-to-the-minute changes or developments that take place within programs or at SSHP.

 If you have decided to apply, we are glad you’re considering UT Southwestern School of Health Professions.
 Application processes, costs, timelines, and deadlines differ for programs within the School of Health Professions.